TExas non-game animals

-Texas is home to an array of non-game animals including armadillos, bobcats, coyotes, flying squirrels, frogs, ground squirrels, mountain lions, porcupines, prairie dogs, rabbits and turtles.
+Texas is home to an array of non-game animals.
+These include armadillos, bobcats, coyotes, flying squirrels, frogs, ground squirrels, mountain lions, porcupines, prairie dogs, rabbits and turtles.
 On private property, these species can be hunted at any time with a valid hunting license.
 Public hunting lands might have varying restrictions.

-The bobcat, also known as the wildcat or bay lynx, is a nocturnal, North American cat that can adapt to diverse habitats such as forests, swamps and deserts.
+The bobcat, also known as the wildcat or bay lynx, is nocturnal.
+They can adapt to diverse habitats such as forests, swamps and deserts.
 As many as one million of these large cats have been reported in the United States.
-Bobcats can have a brown, grey or red coloured coat with a white stomach and a distinct black-tipped tail which it received its name after as it appears to be “bobbed”.
+Bobcats can have a brown, grey or red coloured coat with a white stomach and a distinct black-tipped tail.
+They got their name as their tails appears to be “bobbed”.
 They can weigh anywhere from 11 to 30 pounds and range between 26 to 41 inches in length.
-The bobcat is an independent and territorial predator that typically prey on rabbits, birds, mice, squirrels, birds, small rodents and deer, depending on the region, season and abundance.
+The bobcat is an independent and territorial predator.
+They typically prey on rabbits, birds, mice, squirrels, birds, small rodents and deer, depending on the region, season and abundance.

 Bobcat pelts that are sold, purchased, traded, transported or shipped out of state must have a pelt tag (CITES) attached.
 These pelt tags can be obtained from a bobcat specific pelt dealer or through the TPWD Regional & Field Law Enforcement Offices.

-These large cats are extremely reclusive and are quite hard to sight however, if you happen to stumble upon a mountain lion it’s important to know what steps to take in order to protect yourself.
+These large cats are extremely reclusive and are quite hard to sight.
+If you happen to stumble upon a mountain lion it’s important to know what steps to take in order to protect yourself.
 Attacks continue to grow in number due to an increase in people using wildlands and building residences in areas where mountain lions live.